 Bhimashankar Temple Location: Bhimashankar temple is located in the Ghat region of the Sahyadri ranges.
 The exact location is about 50 km from Khed.
 It is in the Pune district of Maharashtra.
 The address of the temple is

 Shivtritha, Shree kshetra, Bhimashankar, Maharashtra 410509.

-If you’re traveling from Pune, the best option is by catching an MSRTC bus.
-These buses ply from Pune to Bhimashankar in every 30 minutes between 5.30 am and 4 pm.
-Another option is State Transport bus from Shivajinagar, Pune.
-If you’re traveling by your own vehicle, you have to take the Pune-Nashik highway and turn at the road leading to Bhimashankar.
+By road: The nearest cities are Pune and Mumbai, which are at a distance of 111 kilometres and 197 kilometres respectively.
+If you’re travelling from Pune, the best option is by catching an MSRTC bus.
+These buses ply from Pune to Bhimashankar every 30 minutes between 5.30 am and 4 pm.
+Another option is a State Transport bus from Shivajinagar, Pune.
+If you’re travelling by your own vehicle, you have to take the Pune-Nashik highway and turn on the road leading to Bhimashankar.

 It takes about 3-5 hours to reach Bhimashankar from Pune, by road.

 If you’re travelling from Mumbai, the best way is to travel by State transport buses that start from Mumbai Central, Parel, Kurla Nehrunagar, and Kalyan.
 You can get down at Ghodegaon or Manchar and from there it is easier to reach because of plenty of frequent buses plying to Bhimashankar.
 If you choose to travel by a private vehicle, you have to take the Mumbai-Pune highway and turn left at Wadgoan on the State Highway.
 After going about 12 kilometres, you will reach Chakan.
 From here, drive through NH-50 to reach Manchar.
 You will reach Bhimashankar by going straight for about 65 kilometres on this route.

 It takes about 6-8 hours to reach Bhimashankar from Mumbai, by road.